kwebio/kweb-docs/gettingstarted.rst

     }
    }

-Visit http://localhost:8091/ in your web browser and you should see the traditional greeting, translating to the following HTML body:
+Run it, and then visit http://localhost:8091/ in your web browser to see the traditional greeting, translating to the following HTML body:

 .. code-block:: html